How JavaScript Works Internally?

 Execution context creation

 When a JavaScript program starts, a global execution context (GEC) is created.
 This context holds all globally declared variables and functions.
-When a function is called, a new function execution context (FEC) is created on top of the stack.
+When a function is called, a new function execution context (FEC) is made on top of the stack.
 This context holds the function's arguments, local variables, and a reference to the this object.

 stack management